misken/pcda_transcripts_f20/0_preclass/welcome_vid_transcript.md

 sessions to get a sense of what we'll be doing in the course and how the course website is structured.

+### Post a short intro message in the Participant Lounge, which is
+on of the Forums on our course Moodle site.

 ### Review course logistics sections

 Finally, you'll see that there's a link in Moodle to the